Faizabad: By Train

 Acharya Narendra Dev Nagar railway station:

 This station is another gateway to the city via rail and it lies in the heart of the city.

 By Air

-Currently, the earest airports are Lucknow International Airport (128 km), Allahabad Airport (144 km) and Varanasi International Airport (200 km).
+The nearest airports to Faizabad are Ayodhya International Airport (5 km) from the city centre, Lucknow International Airport (128 km), Prayagraj Airport (144 km) and Varanasi International Airport (200 km).

-Ayodhya Airport is currently under construction.

 Places of interest

-Tourism

 Gulab Bari: Literally meaning 'Garden of Roses', the tomb of Nawab Shuja-ud-Daula (third Nawab of Awadh), this place has a collection of roses of various varieties set by the sides of water fountains.
 Gulab Bari also houses a maqbara (Mausoleum) of Nawab Shuja-ud-Daula in the campus.